-The following proposed projects are estimated to be completed over the next five to seven years, if the propositions pass on May 6.
-Please note: Most of these projects are conceptual in nature and the City of Round Rock anticipates continuing to gather feedback throughout the proposed bond program to inform final design decisions if the propositions are approved.
+The following proposed projects are estimated to be completed over the next five to seven years.
+Please note: Most of these projects are conceptual in nature and the City of Round Rock anticipates continuing to gather feedback throughout the bond program to inform final design decisions.

 Proposition A - Parks, Recreation and Sports Projects | $230 million

-Systemwide Infrastructure for Parks — This would include funding for shades for playgrounds and courts, LED lighting conversions and irrigation improvements in parks throughout Round Rock.
+Systemwide Infrastructure for Parks — This will include funding for shades for playgrounds and courts, LED lighting conversions and irrigation improvements in parks throughout Round Rock.

 Old Settlers Park Active Amenities

-Recreation Center — Following a Recreation Center Needs Assessment in 2021, the City is proposing to build a recreation center that would include an indoor gym, outdoor track and four multipurpose fields.
-The building would also provide additional parking in Old Settlers Park and accommodate administrative functions for the Parks and Recreation Department, which are currently housed in Downtown Round Rock.
+Recreation Center — Following a Recreation Center Needs Assessment in 2021, the City will build a recreation center that will include an indoor gym, outdoor track and four multipurpose fields.
+The building will also provide additional parking in Old Settlers Park and accommodate administrative functions for the Parks and Recreation Department, which are currently housed in Downtown Round Rock.

-Rock’N River Expansion — This project would include construction of additional water features and more parking.
-It would also tie the Rock’N River water park into the proposed recreational center for improved logistics.
+Rock’N River Expansion — This project will include construction of additional water features and more parking.
+It will also tie the Rock’N River water park into the new recreational center for improved logistics.

-Lakeview Pavilion — This project would build a permanent stage for special events such as Juneteenth, Fourth of July and Light up the Lake, and replace the existing Lakeview Pavilion with a larger structure.
-It would also build include a new, larger restroom facility, replacement playground and extensive civil and electrical upgrades to provide built-in infrastructure for special events.
+Lakeview Pavilion — This project will build a permanent stage for special events such as Juneteenth, Fourth of July and Light up the Lake, and replace the existing Lakeview Pavilion with a larger structure.
+It will also include a new, larger restroom facility, replacement playground and extensive civil and electrical upgrades to provide built-in infrastructure for special events.

 Multipurpose Complex Expansion — The 60-acre outdoor Multipurpose Complex opened in 2017 and draws thousands of spectators from across the country each year.
 Of the events and practices held at the Multipurpose Complex over the past year, approximately 75% were local teams and 25% were out-of-town/sports tourism-focused.
-This project would construct six additional fields and collegiate level press boxes to provide more space for local team practices and draw additional tournaments for sports tourism.
-The project would also include relocation of the existing tennis complex to 10 acres located just off Old Settlers Blvd. and Kenney Fort Blvd.
-The plans currently include additional parking for the tennis courts, and construction would occur while the current tennis complex was still in use to mitigate any downtime for the tennis community.
+This project will construct six additional fields and collegiate level press boxes to provide more space for local team practices and draw additional tournaments for sports tourism.
+The project will also include relocation of the existing tennis complex to 10 acres located just off Old Settlers Blvd. and Kenney Fort Blvd.
+The plans currently include additional parking for the tennis courts, and construction will occur while the current tennis complex is still in use to mitigate any downtime for the tennis community.

 Proposition B - Public Safety | $44 million

 Public Safety Training Center — The Public Safety Training Center (PSTC) was completed in 2018 as part of the 2013 GO Bond program.
-This project would build out the facility to include a new high-speed driving track and expand classrooms, which were discussed as part of the original design and cut from the first phase of the project.
+This project will build out the facility to include a new high-speed driving track and expand classrooms, which were discussed as part of the original design and cut from the first phase of the project.
 The track will allow public safety personnel to avoid travel costs for mandatory driving school, and give the City of Round Rock the ability to host and provide more training for first responders.

-Two new fire stations are proposed for the north side of Round Rock.
-One is proposed for City-owned land located near the Vizcaya subdivision to serve Northeast Round Rock; the other’s location has not yet been finalized and will be selected based on land availability and response times.
+Two new fire stations will be built for the north side of Round Rock: one for City-owned land located near the Vizcaya subdivision to serve Northeast Round Rock; the other’s location has not yet been finalized and will be selected based on land availability and response times.